Home

 Speed

 Your speed is crucial to the difficulty level of your driving.
-With a properly adapted speed, you get more time to plan your driving, your awareness increases and other road users get more time to discover you.
+With a properly adapted speed, you get more time to plan your driving, your awareness increases and other road users get more time to notice you.

 General speed rules